 Although the rich history and culture of Western North Carolina is alive and thriving through the hands of our local artisans and performers, there are also numerous museums here preserving and perpetuating the heritage of Southern Appalachia.
 These buildings each pay homage to the crafts, sounds, and deeply held traditions of these ancient mountains and its people.

-• Fly Fishing Museum of the Southern Appalachians — Showcasing the history of fly fishing in the South.
+• Fly Fishing Museum of the Southern Appalachians Showcasing the history of fly fishing in the Southeast.

-• Franklin Gem & Mineral Museum — Exhibits on the region’s gems and minerals.
+• Franklin Gem & Mineral Museum Extensive exhibits on the region’s gems and minerals.

-• Glenville Historical Museum — Showcasing the history and culture of Glenville and greater Western North Carolina.
+• Glenville Historical Museum Showcasing the history and culture of Glenville and greater Western North Carolina with exhibits and displays.

 4735 N.C.
 107 North, Glenville • 828.743.1658